panaversity/learn-applied-generative-ai-fundamentals/32_graph_query_language/readme.md

 (5) Information technology — Database languages — GQL - ISO. https://www.iso.org/standard/76120.html.
 (6) [2211.10962] PG-Schema: Schemas for Property Graphs - arXiv.org. https://arxiv.org/abs/2211.10962.

+## GQL Relevance in the age of Generative AI

+The GQL standard remains highly relevant and useful even in the age of generative AI and large language models (LLMs).
+Here are a few reasons why:

+### Enhanced Data Management
+- **Structured Data Handling**: GQL excels at managing complex, interconnected data structures, which is crucial for applications that require detailed data relationships, such as social networks, recommendation systems, and knowledge graphs.
+- **Efficient Queries**: GQL's ability to perform complex queries efficiently can complement the unstructured data processing capabilities of LLMs, providing a robust backend for AI applications.

+### Integration with AI
+- **Knowledge Graphs**: GQL can be used to build and query knowledge graphs, which are essential for enhancing the contextual understanding of LLMs.
+These graphs can store vast amounts of structured information that LLMs can leverage to improve their responses.
+- **Data Enrichment**: By integrating GQL with AI models, you can enrich the data stored in property graphs with insights derived from AI, leading to more intelligent and context-aware applications.

+### Real-World Applications
+- **Recommendation Systems**: Combining GQL with AI can enhance recommendation systems by leveraging both structured graph data and unstructured user behavior data.
+- **Fraud Detection**: In financial services, GQL can help map out complex transaction networks, while AI can analyze patterns to detect fraudulent activities.

+### Future-Proofing
+- **Standardization**: As an ISO standard, GQL provides a consistent and reliable way to manage graph data, ensuring compatibility and interoperability across different systems and platforms.
+- **Scalability**: GQL's design allows it to scale with the growing complexity and size of data, making it a future-proof choice for data management.

+In summary, GQL and generative AI/LLMs can complement each other, with GQL providing a structured, efficient way to manage and query data, and AI models offering advanced data processing and analysis capabilities.
+This synergy can lead to more powerful and intelligent applications.